-Augmented Reality Makes Robots Better Co-Workers
+Augmented Reality Makes Robots Better Coworkers

 The results of our study on communicating motion intent with AR will be useful for anyone who has to work closely with or near robots.
 We believe the first domain to be impacted by these results would be that of manufacturing, where we are already seeing robots being integrated onto factory floors.
 As ground and aerial robots increasingly assist in day-to-day activities alongside human workers in warehouses and factory floors (i.e., no longer caged off and separated from the rest of the factory floor), it becomes critical that human workers know how and when a robot will move next to remain not only efficient, but safe.
 As ARHMDs decrease in size and weight and improve image fidelity and field-of-view, you will start to see this research, and other research like it, integrated with daily manufacturing operations.
 In addition, we also envision this type of technology being quickly integrated into space exploration operations and are already in discussions with NASA (which funded this work) about transferring our technology.

 In terms of generalization, we believe our results will generalize well to other tasks as well as other robot form factors (not just aerial robots), although this will require further work to prove.
-While this study specifically examined displaying aerial robot intent, being able to understand your coworker’s intentions improves your own decision making regardless of task or environment.
+While this study specifically examined displaying aerial robot intent, being able to understand your coworker’s intentions improves your own decision-making regardless of task or environment.
 Although we used a quadcopter for our study, none of our designs rely upon a vertical factor and could be ported to ground robots quite easily.
 We hope that our work inspires others to continue to explore this space and further explore how generalizable our approach is as well as find new designs that may display intent information even more effectively, especially for specific use cases.

 What are you working on next?